Chase Sapphire Reserve® vs. The Platinum Card® from American Express

 Airfare

-5x points on flights booked directly with airlines or with American Express Travel, on up to $500,000 on these purchases each calendar year
+5x Membership Rewards® Points for flights booked directly with airlines or with American Express Travel up to $500,000 on these purchases per calendar year

 5x points